n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Tapfiliate/README.md

 8. Enter `n8n` in the ***Value*** field.
 9. Click on ***Execute Node*** to run the node.
 :::
-In the screenshot below, you will notice that the node adds the metadata to the affiliate that we created in the previous node.
+In the screenshot below, you will notice that the node adds the metadata to the affiliate that we created with the previous node.

 ![Using the Tapfiliate node to add metadata](./Tapfiliate1_node.png)

 ### 4. Tapfiliate2 node (get:contact)

-This node will add the affiliate that we created in the Tapfiliate node to an affiliate program.
+This node will add the affiliate that we created with the Tapfiliate node to an affiliate program.
 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Select 'Program Affiliate' from the ***Resource*** dropdown list.